JeffCoster/merge/README.md

-   import {mergerMap} from "<path to your merger map js>" import {dataSources} from "<path to your data sources object>" import {customFunctions} from '<path to your custom-functions.js'
+   import {mergerMap} from "<path to your merger map js>" import {dataSources} from "<path to your data sources object>" import {customFunctions} from '<path to your custom function js>'

-   import {compose} from "../../../built/esm/src/merger-functions.js" import {mergerSchema} from "../../../built/esm/schema/merger-schema.js"
+   import * as __merger from "../../../built/esm/src/browser.js"

    globalThis.debug = true; // output debug to console